es

 VISITS

-If you are a group and would like to arrange a guided tour, contact the tourist office in advance.
+If you would like to arrange a guided tour for a group, please contact Pego tourist office in advance.

-Since it is a natural area, access is free and can be visited at any time of the year.
-There are different ways to enjoy the park: on foot, by car, riding a bike, or a horse.
+Access to the Nature Park is free and it can be visited at any time of the year.
+There are many different options to enjoy the area: on foot, by car, by bike or by horse.

 BIRDWATCHING